-Assuming $N_{\text{obs}}$ number of M-R observations, the loss function for the training is given by Eq.~\ref{eq:chi2}.
-It is defined as the distance between the observations and the M-R curve predicted from the network pipeline above, i.e. the likelihood of observations given an EoS and its corresponding M-R curve from \texttt{TOV-Solver Network}.
-However, the observational data is not spread across uniformly in the M-R space, and the measurement errors are likely to cause discontinuities in the M-R curve.
-Furthermore, the data is limited and the central density ($rho_{ci}$) to which an observation corresponds to, is unknown.
-In other words, the $i^{th}$ M-R observation ($M_i,R_i$), does not necessarily correspond to the $i^{th}$ central density $\rho_{ci}$, in the input layer~\footnote{In such circumstances, a finer resolution ($N_{\rho}=128$) might prove useful.}.
+Assuming $N_{\text{obs}}$ is the number of reliable M-R observations, the loss function for the training is given by Eq.~(\ref{eq:chi2}).
+It is defined as the distance between the observations and the M-R curve as predicted from the network pipeline above, i.e. the likelihood of observations given an EoS and its corresponding M-R curve from the \texttt{TOV-Solver Network}.
+However, the observational data is not spread uniformly across the M-R space, and the measurement uncertainties are likely to cause discontinuities in the M-R curve.
+Furthermore, the data is limited and the central density, ($\rho_{ci}$), to which an uncertain observation corresponds to, is unknown.
+In other words, the $i^{\text{th}}$ M-R observation, ($M_i,R_i$), does not necessarily correspond to the $i^{\text{th}}$ central density, $\rho_{ci}$, in the input layer~\footnote{In such circumstances, a finer resolution ($N_{\rho}=128$) might prove useful.}.
 To evaluate the loss function optimally, we adopt the `closest approach' method as implemented in Ref.~\cite{raithel:2017neutron}.
-Thus, with each iteration during the training, we evaluate the loss as per,
+Thus, within each iteration during the training, we evaluate the loss as